finom/docs.vovk.dev/docs/customization.md

     - `prefix` - what's defined as `prefix` property at **vovk.config.js** or passed directly to the client method;
     - The rest options - your custom options and `RequestInit` that includes the rest `fetch` options such as `headers`, `credentials` etc.

-Your custom fetcher with custom option `myCustomOption` that is just alerted may look like that:
+Your custom fetcher with a custom option `successMessage` may look like that:

 ```ts
 import type { VovkDefaultFetcherOptions, VovkClientFetcher } from 'vovk';